dfinity/ICRC-1/standards/ICRC-3/README.md

 digit = "0" "1" "2" "3" "4" "5" "6" "7" "8" "9"
 op_name = a-z *(alphanumeric \ "_" \ "-")
 ```

+For instance, `1xfer` is the identifier of the ICRC-1 transfer operation.

+## Supported Standards

+An ICRC-3 compatible Ledger MUST expose an endpoint listing all the supported block types via the endpoint `icrc3_supported_block_types`.
+The Ledger MUST return only blocks with `type` set to one of the values returned by this endpoint.

 ## [ICRC-1](../ICRC-1/README.md) and [ICRC-2](../ICRC-2/README.md) Block Schema